sultanabulkhair/SGCo_IC/README.md

 # Instruction
 1) Fill all input parameters in parameter file (to get default parameter file run create_paramfile_input.m).
-2) Write following code in the MATLAB command line: sgco_ic('sgco_ic.par') where sgco_ic is the main code and sgco_ic.par is parameter file.
+2) Write following code in the MATLAB command line: sgco_ic('sgco_ic.par')
 3) Output is GSLIB file that contains n relizations of primary and secondary variables.